fassetar/flavorstrap/README.md

 # Contributing
 Lint and test your code using the [Grunt](http://gruntjs.com/) task.

+## Future Outline

+- support & examples with bootstrap 3 & 4
+- Remove dependency on grunt, make library pure nodejs
+- create child packages for grunt & gulp
+- support other major css libraries that are sass base.
+**Goal to reach all of these before the end of 2018.**

 ## Release History
 * 0.1.6 - Package update.
 * 0.1.5 - Added IncludePaths options.